 3. Competence

-From our experience, a competent IT project manager comes with a hands-on coding background.
+From our experience, the strengths of a competent IT project manager often come with a hands-on coding background.
 These are ex-developers and software architects who have outgrown their engineering capacity.

-Competent IT project managers are not only well versed in the nitty-gritty of software development process.
-They also understand when a specific approach, such as waterfall of agile, will work best or what project management tools to use on a project, etc.
+Competent IT project managers are not only well versed in the nitty-gritty of the software development process.
+They also understand when a specific approach, such as waterfall or agile, will work best or what project management tools to use on a project, etc.

 Here’s how the International Project Management Association envisions what they call an “Eye of Competence”: